-Maska Builders, L.L.C.
-MASTER SUBCONTRACT AGREEMENT (Lump Sum)
+MASKA BUILDERS, LLC MASTER SUBCONTRACT AGREEMENT (Lump Sum)

-This Agreement made this XX day of XX, 20xx, and effective until indefinite, by and between Maska Builders, L.L.C., an Oklahoma Company whose principal address is 555 North Elm Street, Jenks, Oklahoma 74884, hereinafter referred to as THE GENERAL CONTRACTOR, and Example Contractor, whose principal address is Example Address, XX xxxxx, hereinafter referred to as THE SUBCONTRACTOR, to perform work on projects as delineated by specific Work Orders issued as appropriate.
+This Agreement made this day of , and effective until indefinite, by and between Maska Builders, LLC, an Oklahoma Corporation whose principal address is 555 N. Elm St., Jenks, Oklahoma 74037, hereinafter referred to as THE CONSTRUCTION MANAGER, and , whose principal address is

+, hereinafter referred to as THE SUBCONTRACTOR, to perform work on projects as delineated by specific Work Orders issued as appropriate.

-Now therefore in consideration of the mutual covenants herein made by Contractor and Subcontractor, the parties mutually agree as follows:
+Now therefore in consideration of the mutual covenants herein made by Construction Manager and Subcontractor, the parties mutually agree as follows:

-- 1) Subcontractor promises, covenants and agrees to furnish all labor, material, tools, taxes (if applicable), insurance, equipment, services and supplies in a good and workmanlike manner to perform the work as described in specific Work Orders.
+1) Subcontractor promises, covenants and agrees to furnish all labor, material, tools, taxes (if applicable), insurance, equipment, services and supplies in a good and workmanlike manner to perform the work as described in specific Work Orders.
 Work Orders shall be issued for the construction of each project, defining the project, Owner, specific Contract Documents, Scope of Work, and Work Order Sum to be paid to Subcontractor.
-Work shall be performed in accordance with the Contract Documents as defined in Article III. - 2) Contractor agrees to pay Subcontractor in Tulsa County, Oklahoma for the scope of Work described in each Work Order.
-Subcontractor agrees to accept payments to be made in accordance with Articles V and VI. - 3) The Master Subcontract Agreement consisting of Articles I thru XIV and any exhibits or addendum attached or referred to therein or incorporated therein are made a part of this Agreement. - 4) Contractor shall furnish Contractor a Certificate of Insurance per Article VIII prior to commencing the Work. - 5) Prior to starting work, Subcontractor is required to submit for approval, all suppliers, with contact names and numbers.
+Work shall be performed in accordance with the Contract Documents as defined in Article III.

+2) Construction Manager agrees to pay Subcontractor in Tulsa County, Oklahoma for the scope of Work described in each Work Order.
+Subcontractor agrees to accept payments to be made in accordance with Articles V and VI.

+3) The Master Subcontract Agreement consisting of Articles I thru XIV and any exhibits or addendum attached or referred to therein or incorporated therein are made a part of this Agreement.

+4) Sub-contractor shall furnish Construction Manger a Certificate of Insurance per Article VIII prior to commencing the Work.

+5) Prior to starting work, Subcontractor is required to submit for approval, all suppliers, with contact names and numbers.
 In the event the Subcontractor does not pay supplier bills with received funds each month, the Subcontractor will forfeit all retainage for each project.